avieth/pilot/README.md

 streams, and any "point" or "scalar" value can be made into a stream by way of the `constant` function.
 This is all annoyingly reminiscent of an applicative functor; it's the [ZipList](https://hackage.haskell.org/package/base-4.14.0.0/docs/Control-Applicative.html#t:ZipList), in particular.
 But within the copilot language itself, there are no functors or applicatives.
-There aren't even any _functions_ in the language, so how could we _possibly_ have functors?
-The question then is whether it is possible to have, within an EDSL that does not even have functions, a programming style similar to that of Haskell's `Functor` and `Applicative`?
+There aren't even any _functions_ in the language--and we don't _want_ functions in the language--so how could we possibly have functors?
+The question, then, is whether it is possible to have, within an EDSL that does not even have functions, a programming style similar to that of Haskell's `Functor` and `Applicative`?

 This project says "Yes!".
 Read on to find out how.